 Not a fan of traveling with big groups?
 Neither am I. Intrepid prides themselves on small group size, as well as allowing for free time and optional activities.

 Do you care about traveling responsibly?
 Intrepid is the world’s largest carbon-neutral travel company.
-They employ local guides, which boosts local economies, and have made it part of their mission to double the number of female leaders by 2020.
+They employ local guides, which boosts local economies, and have made it part of their mission to double the number of female leaders.

 Intrepid’s local guides are passionate about where they’re from and, with the company’s help, encourage sustainable travel practices like avoiding plastic whether it’s in the form of a water bottle or a plastic bag.

 My tour guide was the epitome of a cool, laid-back, knowledgeable local who loved to crack a joke and make all of us laugh with his dry sense of humor.

 He was a total pro who took the time every day, as many times as necessary, to brief us on what was next and what we needed to do/have/bring to make it successful.
 He answered questions and kept everything running smoothly.
 He’d led Okavango Experience tours before and it clearly showed.

 When you think of one of the main reasons WHY you’d do a tour over traveling independently, it’s the advantage of having an experienced leader who knows how to make sure the group is having the best adventure possible.
 Intrepid provided this and more!

 Who Travels with Intrepid?